tomatenquark/tomatenquark.github.io/game/CONFIG.md

 Enables or disables the "host" and "port" fields in the server browser (disabled by default).

-### bind / editbind
+### bind / editbind / specbind

 ```
 bind K A
 editbind K A
+specbind K A
 ```

 Binds key K to commands A (see console language below for what you can put in A).
 To find out what key names and their default bindings are, look at data/keymap.cfg, then add bind commands to your autoexec.cfg.
-Editbind works much the same way, except now the key is only available in edit mode (if no editbind is defined for a certain key, it will use the normal binding).
+Editbind/Specbind works much the same way, except now the key is only available in edit mode/spectator (if none is defined for a certain key, it will use the normal binding).

+### dbgbind

+`dbgbind 0/1`

+Shows the key pressed and the action assigned to it.

 ### alias